 Helping Adults with Foundational Skill Needs Access Pathways to Economic Mobility

-Approximately 1 in 8 U.S. adults, or 27.5 million people, lack basic literacy, numeracy, and digital literacy skills, and another 14 million lack a high school diploma.
+The U.S. is falling short in preparing a large segment of its population for work.
+Approximately 1 in 8 U.S. adults, or 27.5 million people, need additional foundational skills education to improve their literacy, numeracy, and digital literacy skills, and roughly the same number need support to attain a high school diploma or equivalent.
 Most of these individuals—almost 16% of the U.S. adult population—are unable to access employment opportunities in high-wage and high-demand occupations and industry sectors, because such opportunities increasingly require at least high school-level math, reading, writing, and digital literacy skills and some postsecondary training for entry.

-Like justice-involved individuals and opportunity youth, adults with foundational skill needs are often unable to access or succeed in effective sectoral and community college workforce training programs.
-Providing high-quality training to these adults is paramount for their successful participation in a thriving workforce and resilient economy.
+Like justice-involved individuals and opportunity youth, adults with foundational skill needs are not often provided access or the supports required to succeed in effective sectoral and community college workforce training programs.
+Providing high-quality training and supportive services to these adults is paramount for their successful participation in a thriving workforce and resilient economy.

 With this promising evidence base, PROMISE Center researchers are reviewing adult education data from the National Reporting System, states, and other current research to understand participation and outcome trends for IET, adult charters, and other adult education models.
 We will then undertake case studies of exemplary programs to investigate their outreach, enrollment, implementation, and outcome trends.
 Our ultimate goal is to identify promising programs to partner with.
 With these partners, we can help build the evidence base on and significantly expand the scale of implementation of effective interventions to support this important underserved population.